aCeTotal/hypr-arch/README.md

 9. Update the system + packages with the command 'update' and install new packages with the command 'install <package>'.
 (Just a tip and an attempt to make Arch Linux a bit more stable for people who don't update every week.).

 10. Good luck! :)

+Psst.
+I have a bug in the script somewhere, so alias and screenshot does not work out of the box.